SHEN-Cheng/SHEN-Cheng.github.io/_pages/about.md

 👨🏻‍💻 I'm a climatologist working on the near-surface wind speed change at the Regional Climate Group [(RCG)](https://www.gu.se/en/research/rcg-regional-climate-group), University of Gothenburg.

 🔬 My research focuses on near-surface wind speed changes, particularly understanding the driving factors behind shifts in wind speeds and extreme wind events.
 Using a combination of observations, reanalysis datasets, and simulation models, I aim to provide insights that benefit the fields of wind energy and climate impact assessments.
-I am passionate about exploring the relationship between wind climatology and renewable energy, and how evolving wind patterns affect wind energy potential.
-My research contributes to global efforts to mitigate climate change through more effective utilization of wind resources.
+Our recent research has been reported by [_**The Guardian**_](https://www.theguardian.com/news/article/2024/sep/05/global-heating-could-raise-potential-for-offshore-wind-power-study-says), [_**AGU News**_](https://news.agu.org/8-7-24-warmer-climates-could-mean-more-wind-power/) and the [_**University of Gothenburg**_](https://www.gu.se/en/news/increased-offshore-wind-potential-in-a-warmer-world), and one study has been selected as the [_**Journal Cover**_](https://doi.org/10.1016/j.xinn.2024.100734).
+I currently lead three projects and contribute to two others in Sweden, and have supervised three BSc and two MSc students over the past five years.

 📽️ Collaborations are always welcome, feel free to get in touch!